Difference between PCM, Engine Control Module, Electronic Control Unit & Powertrain Control Module PCM

 Powertrain Control Module = Engine Control Module and Transmission Control Module

-Even though a PCM may seem like a single assembly from the outside, most of them combine a separate ECU and TCM, each of them has a dedicated processor and programming memory.
+Even though a replacement OEM ( Original equipment manufacturing) PCM may seem like a single assembly from the outside, most of them combine a separate ECU and TCM, each of them has a dedicated processor and programming memory.
 They operate independently throughout the unit operations, sharing data in case a certain function expects both systems to work in tandem.
 It also has a great benefit for tuners, because it means they can program one system and leave another unaffected.

-PCM and ECM happen to be the most common terms for the actual engine computer.
+Replacing your PCM or ECM happen to be the most common terms for the actual engine computer.
 ECU is a general term that can mean anything driven by a computer since it stands for “Electronic Control Unit”.
-In the automotive electronics industry, ECU is used as a generic term for any built-in system that controls multiple electrical features in a car.
+In the automotive electronics industry, Control Unit ECU is used as a generic term for any built-in system that controls multiple electrical features in a car.
 It usually includes:

 - Body Control Module (BCM)